 SnowJapan.com is not a ski resort or a travel agency or a tour company or a hotel or a ski school

 SnowJapan.com is an independent website that publishes independent information about winter sports in Japan.

 Our snow reports are not official ski resort reports.

-Our daily reports are not funded by or influenced by ski resorts.
+Our daily reports are not funded by or sponsored by or influenced by ski resorts (or any other business).

-What we are here to do is provide totally independent and honest information from around Japan.
-Our information is free from the inevitable pressures of having to sell and market products or services.
+What we are here to do is provide good independent information from around Japan.
+And the way we run things means that we are free from the inevitable pressures of having to sell and market products or services.

-We make a point of avoiding cheesy marketing words, avoiding The Overuse Of Adjectives In Capital Letters, and unrelenting ‘everything is amazing!!!!’ descriptions in our reports.
-We find that kind of ‘reporting’ to be really cringe worthy and at best misleading.
+In our reports we make a point of avoiding cheesy marketing words.
+We avoid endless Superlative Adjectives In Capital Letters.
+We avoid unrelenting ‘epic conditions!’ style descriptions in our reports.
+We find that kind of ‘reporting’ to be really cringeworthy.

 You will be able to tell when our reporters are genuinely excited by conditions.
 And because it is genuine, you’ll know that the conditions at that time are worthy of real excitement.